margamb/calendar-test/README.md

 - Designing a calendar/event list app, that is user friendly, to show and improve my **UX/UI design skills**.
 - Sorting all the information needed to develop the app into **reusable components**.
 - Understanding supabase and how it is used.
-Supabase has great user design, so it simplifies the **backend** and I can understand backend concepts better,
+Supabase has great user design, so it simplifies the **backend** and I can understand backend concepts better.
 - Separating **api calls into its own module/layer** in order to decouple the view from the api, so it should be simple to switch to a different backend if needed.
 - Use react-router to handle all of the **navigation on the client**.
 - Making design **responsive** in order to show/improve my CSS.